a7hybnj2/MacOS_KillKey/README.md

     - Unknown, its **untested**.
 - Is there recommended hardware?
     - There will be a wiki page on hardware.
-- Does this kill my git gpg-key
+- Does this cause: `error: gpg failed to sign the data`?
     - It seems to mess it up somehow.
-Probabley because of the 'FORCE' logout.
+Probably because of the 'FORCE' logout.
     - Run `gpgconf --kill gpg-agent` and it should reload and work again.

 # TODO: